Who Is Kyle MacLachlan?

 'Portlandia' and the Return of 'Twin Peaks'

-In fall of 2014, it was announced that Twin Peaks would be returning to TV, with Showtime producing a nine-part miniseries slated to air in 2017.
-MacLachlan and other original cast members were slated to return, although there was some dispute about whether Lynch would direct.
+In fall of 2014, it was announced that Twin Peaks would be returning to TV, with Showtime producing a nine-part miniseries which aired in May 2017.
+MacLachlan and other original cast members returned, as well as Lynch, who reprised his duties as director.

-In May 2017, Twin Peaks made its anticipated return to the airwaves, with Lynch directing.
 Set 25 years later, the show followed the investigations of MacLachlan's FBI Special Agent Dale Cooper, delivering the expected doses of suspense and fantastical moments.
-For his work, MacLachlan was among the year's Golden Globe nominees.
+For his work, MacLachlan was among the year's Golden Globe nominees, and the show was well received.

 During the ‘90s, MacLachlan was engaged to supermodel Linda Evangelista, though the two never wed.
 He and Desiree Gruber, who would go on to work as an executive producer for Heidi Klum's Project Runway, married in 2002.
 The couple has a son, Callum.
 MacLachlan is also a golf lover and vino aficionado who has his own Washington-based winery named Pursued by Bear.